-Identity, creative direction, design and artworks for poke bar and restaurant in Cape Town
+Identity, creative direction, design and artworks for poke bar and restaurants in Cape Town and Sea Point

 Style by Max Botha

 Poke’s rise into the culinary mainstream can be attributed to it’s unpretentious ease and cultural adaptability.
 From service stations to surf shacks, street corners to swanky restaurants, poke has taken on a myriad of cultural spins, additions and adaptions.
 It is continually mixing and evolving, while always remaining healthy, accessible and fresh.